-Edwin Lefèvre in Reminiscences of a Stock Operator, a 1923 pseudo-fictional novel, chronicles the life and travails of the real Jesse Livermore, a stock trader par excellence of the time.
+Edwin Lefèvre in Reminiscences of a Stock Operator, a 1923 pseudo-fictional novel, chronicles the life of Jesse Livermore, a real person who was a stock trader par excellence of the time.
 He made and lost fortunes many times over but ultimately and tragically ended up taking his own life.

-Jesse Livermore went from being one of the richest people in the world, made famous by a timely call of shorting US stocks right before the crash of 1929.
-Shorting stocks is a highly sophisticated and very risky strategy that profits from stock price declines.
+Jesse Livermore went from being one of the richest people in the world, made famous by a timely call shorting US stocks right before the crash of 1929.
+Shorting stocks is an extremely risky strategy that profits from stock price declines.
 Never short stocks because people buy stupid investments at stupider prices all the time.
 Even if you are eventually proven right, it could be way after you were margin-called into liquidation.

 But then we are talking about the great Jesse Livermore.
-He made 100 million in 1929 dollars, shorting stocks in what amounted to one of history’s greatest trades ever.
+He made $100 million overnight in 1929 dollars, shorting stocks in what amounted to one of the greatest trades ever.

-A few of my choicest excerpts from the book that relates to the topic at hand…
+A few of the best excerpts from the book that relates to the topic at hand…

 The sucker has always tried to get something for nothing, and the appeal in all booms is always frankly to the gambling instinct aroused by cupidity and spurred by a pervasive prosperity.
 People who look for easy money invariably pay for the privilege of proving conclusively that it cannot be found on this sordid earth.